jundalisay/spblist/content/en/material/fallacies/einstein-trap.md

 ---
-heading: "The Sophistry of Albert Einstein"
+heading: "The Problem with Using Light as a Measuring Rod"
-title: "The Sophistry of Light as Measuring Rod"
+title: "The Einstein Trap"
 description: "Did you know that using light as a Measuring Rod is circular reasoning?"
 date: "2021-06-14"
 weight: 30